Disputes other than of Initial claim for Compensation

 Some types of referrals must be made within certain time limits and be accompanied by certain documents.

 Except for referrals under s81A, 77AB, 67F, 60A and 132A of the Act all parties to a referral must participate in a conciliation process.
 This is divided into two stages.
-The first or preliminary stage is conducted by telephone with the parties with it's purpose being to:-
+The first or preliminary stage is conducted by telephone with the parties with the purpose being to:-

 Once it is determined that the parties have completed any necessary investigations and medical examinations and are in all respects ready to proceed further, the matter proceeds to the second stage ie the conciliation conference.
 This is a face to face meeting involving all of the parties.
 Parties are required to participate in an open and without prejudice discussion based upon all available information in order to facilitate a resolution of the issues in dispute.
 The Conciliator may be a Commissioner, Registrar or Deputy Registrar.

-If a claim is unresolved at the conclusion of the conciliation process, the conciliation is to certify that the matter is ready to proceed to an arbitrated hearing.
+If a claim is unresolved at the conclusion of the conciliation process, the Conciliator is to certify that the matter is ready to proceed to an arbitrated hearing.
 An arbitrated hearing is held before the Chief Commissioner or Commissioner.